janaldous/tv-maze-ui/README.md

+# Signal AI Take Home Test

+Search and see details of TV Shows

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+docs/openapi.yaml: TVmaze api OpenApi 3 doc was manually created

+1. Run `npm install` to install dependencies
+2. Run `npm start` to start the development webserver

+# TV Maze Api Client

+Change OpenAPI specs in `docs/openapi.yaml`

+`npm run openapi:generate-client`

-## Available Scripts
+## Available Scripts (from original README)

 In the project directory, you can run: